Send your enquiry.

 Even if you feel you have no chance of successfully defending a drug drive charge, we urge you to contact our motor offence solicitors.
 We can examine every detail of your case to see whether there is a way forward.

 It does not necessarily matter if your drug test result was positive – there maybe have been a procedural error, or you may have a legal or technical defence.
 If so, the charges must be dropped.
 This will be a huge relief, as the consequences of a drug-driving charge a potentially very serious.
+Positive drug driving samples withdrawn.

 Make an enquiry

 If you have been caught drug driving, call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.
+See our motoring defence fees page to find out more about our fixed fees.
+More on drug driving sentencing guidelines.